pollen-robotics/reachy-2021-docs/content/docs/running/levels.md

 ## Python SDK
-The highest level of interaction is through Reachy Python SDK.
+The highest level of interaction is through **Reachy Python SDK**.
 Everything is handled in a simple and understandable way to interact with the different features of Reachy.

 From any computer, connect to Reachy in a simple line:
 ```python